 Being with others who understand and who have similar experiences is invaluable.
-Group therapies designed to provide support as well as to assist people in working through the complexities of a gender non-conforming life can dramatically decrease feelings of isolation, depression and anxiety.
+Group therapy is designed to provide support and assistance for individuals working through the complexities of a gender non-conforming life.
+These group therapies can dramatically decrease feelings of isolation, depression, and anxiety.

 Parent Support Around Gender Identity Concerns

 Most parents are unprepared to know how to help their child navigate gender non-conformity or becoming transgender.
-Parents need to work through their own shock, loss, shame, etc. so that they can best help their children.
-Parent support through individual, couple, family or group therapy can reduce the parents feelings of isolation and shame and can equip them with tools to meet their child’s and their family’s needs.
+Parents need to work through their own shock, loss, shame, and other complex emotions so they can best help their children.
+Parent support through individual, couple, family, or group therapy can reduce the parent’s feelings of isolation and shame, and can equip them with tools to meet their child’s and their family’s needs.

-If you would like to speak with someone about the various ways that The Juniper Center can provide support to you, a friend or a relative, we’re here to help.
-Our contact information can be found on the contact page, and we would be happy to provide any information tat would be helpful to you.
+If you would like to speak with someone about the various ways that The Juniper Center can provide support to you, a friend, or a relative, we’re here to help.
+Our contact information can be found on the contact page, and we would be happy to provide any information that would be helpful to you.

 What matters to you matters to us.
 At The Juniper Center, we understand it takes courage to ask for help, and you don’t have to face your fear alone.
 With the right tools, solutions, and guidance, you can enhance the relationships in your life.
 Using a combination of techniques at the forefront of neurological science and compassionate care, we empower our clients to live their best lives.

 Our team of mental health professionals leverages their extensive experience and training to create individualized treatment plans to help our clients reach their professional, personal, and mental health goals.